 - Remove stems from mushrooms.
 Using the edge of a spoon, scrape and remove the gills.
 Wipe the inside clean using a paper towel.

-- In a skillet, on medium-low heat up 1 tablespoon extra-virgin olive oil.
+- In a skillet over medium-low heat up 1 Tablespoon extra virgin olive oil.

 - Chop 1/2 yellow onion and sauté for 1 minute.

-- Add 1 minced garlic to skillet, add a pinch of salt and give it all a good stir.
+- Add 1 minced garlic to skillet and a pinch of salt then give it all a good stir.

-- Turn off the heat, and add 1 avocado chopped to the mix.
+- Remove from heat and add 1 chopped avocado to the mix.

-- Sprinkle 1/2 cup shredded cheese on top of the onion mix.
+- Sprinkle 1/2 cup shredded Mexican cheese on top of the onion mix.

-- Bake for 12 minutes, and then broil for 3 minutes.
+- Bake for 12 minutes then broil for 3 minutes.

 - Sprinkle each mushroom pizza with 1 Tablespoon chopped parsley and basil.